netconstructor/node-echonest/README.md

             id: 'ARJVTD81187FB51621',
             name: 'Portishead' } }

-The tests touch every API endpoint (not true yet!), including [/track/upload](http://developer.echonest.com/docs/v4/track.html#upload), so [see them](https://github.com/badamson/node-echonest/tree/master/test/v4) for real examples.
+The tests touch every API endpoint--including [/track/upload](http://developer.echonest.com/docs/v4/track.html#upload)--so [see them](https://github.com/badamson/node-echonest/tree/master/test/v4) for real examples.
 They're in [coffeescript](http://coffeescript.org/).
 You'll also need to visit the [Echonest API Documentation](http://developer.echonest.com/docs/v4) to see what parameters each method accepts and what to expect in the response.

+There's some pretty neat stuff in [playlist generation](http://developer.echonest.com/docs/v4/playlist.html#static) (echonest is used by Spotify radio) and [song search](http://developer.echonest.com/docs/v4/song.html#search).

 Contributing
 ------------